I’d say my first mistake when booking a holiday in Costa del Sol was not checking reviews of my resort first.

-My concerns were, thankfully completely unfounded.
+But my concerns were — thankfully — completely unfounded.

 The rooms were spacious, comfortable and very clean.

+And there are different themed nights which provide a wider range of food and they’re a bit of fun.
 The kids loved the chocolate fountain on Gala Night and I nearly did a Geraldine Granger and went in.